 - just as it is *written: “God gave them a spirit of stupor; to not see with the eyes, and to not hear with the ears, until the present day.”3quotation/allusion to Deuteronomy 29:4, and Isaiah 29:10

 - Therefore I say: “Didn’t they stumble so they might fall?”
 May it never be!
 But by their misstep,5 “misstep”.
 The Greek word used here doesn’t quite mean “sin”.
-It’s the word “παράπτωμα” (paraptóma) and carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. salvation came to the gentiles to make them jealous.
+It’s the word “παράπτωμα” (paraptóma) and carries the connotation of a “slip-up” with the strong implication – but not certainty – that it was unintentional. salvation came to the gentiles in order to make them jealous.

 - But if their misstep brought riches to the world, and their loss brought riches to the gentiles, how much more will their fullness bring?